The story behind Mimosa hostilis

 Anti-aging and cosmetic uses of Mimosa hostilis

-The well-known anti-fungal, anti-microbial and wound healing properties of Mimosa tenuiflora are not the only reasons people trust in it.
+The well-known anti-fungal, anti-microbial, and wound healing properties of Mimosa tenuiflora are not the only reasons people trust it.
 The regenerative properties of the root bark powder have been a great ally in beauty routines.
-Since ancient times, grandmothers share their little secret with their daughters and granddaughters: the use of tepezcohuite as a natural anti-aging treatment and key for maintaining their hair healthy.
+Since ancient times, grandmas share their little secret with their daughters and granddaughters: the use of tepezcohuite as a natural anti-aging treatment and key for maintaining their hair healthy.

 What does science say about Mimosa hostilis?

-It was not until a few years ago, that the bark and extracts of Mimosa hostilis began to be used as a key component of various medical, pharmacological and botanical experiments.
-Convincing results have been found that prove its effectiveness for treating wounds, infections and skin illnesses like psoriasis.
+It was not until a few years ago that the pharmacological and medical effectiveness of Mimosa hostilis started to be tested in experiments.
+There are reports confirming that extracts and by-products of this tree are useful for treating wounds, infections and skin illnesses like psoriasis.